aproplan/aproplan-api-doc/README.md

   * Retrieve the list of points (max 15) of the selected project
   * Update a point by changing its status6

 To work on objects related to a projects (lists, points, forms...), you need first to select a project with the related sample.
-There is a sample to list your projects with Id value and then, you can select one of them with the sample "Select a working project by its id".
+Then, you need to run the sample "Select a working project by its id".

 ### Nodejs